nirvan840/Client-Server-LLM-API-Calls/README.md

 * `client.py`: _Python class to create clients that send and receive data to/from the server._
   * Each client is connected to the above-created server.
   * Encodes a prompt (string) and sends it to the server -> ... server ... -> Receives LLM response (string) and decodes it <br>
-    -> authenticates if the prompt-response pair sent by the server -> converts LLM response to .json dict. and stores it in output_ID.json.
+    -> authenticates if the prompt-response pair sent by the server -> converts LLM response to .json dict. and stores it in <br>
+    output_ID.json.

  * `main.py`: _Python script to run codes for Level1 and Level2_
-   * **Level1:** Reads input from intput1.txt and stores .json response dict in output1.txt.
+   * **Level 1:** Reads input from intput1.txt and stores .json response dict in output1.txt.
-   * **Level2:** Reads input from input2.txt -> Each line in input2.txt is sent as a prompt to a unique client -> Each client <br>
+   * **Level 2:** Reads input from input2.txt -> Each line in input2.txt is sent as a prompt to a unique client -> Each client <br>
    stores .json response dict in `output_<CLIENT_ID>.json` e.g. `output_53525.json`.

 .<br>